CivicActions/guidebook/docs/020-about-us/culture.md

 [AHC: Personal pronouns (slide deck)](https://docs.google.com/presentation/d/1v0Ak3oAL5ZrxywQUf1hioUe3BY-73IeaV1XNiAhb9UY/edit)

-If you have questions, concerns, or just want to practice, you can DM member of PeopleOps for support or post a question in #celebrating-diversity Slack channel.
+If you have questions, concerns, or want to practice, you can DM member of PeopleOps for support or post a question in #celebrating-diversity Slack channel.

 ## Transparency